bigdatavietnam-org/Introduction-to-Marketing-Science-and-practical-applications/README.md

-# Introduction to Web Programming, Python and Marketing Science
+# Introduction to Marketing Science and practical applications
 Introduction Programming with Python and how to apply for Marketing Science

 ## Content

-### Part 1: Introduction to Basic Web Programming
+### Part 1: Introduction to Digital Marketing and basic website design
-1. HTML 5
-2. CSS 3
-3. Bootstap 4:
-4. JavaScript: core programming language of the modern Web
+1. Definitions and Background
+2. Strategic Thought as It Relates to Digital Marketing
+3. The Website: The Center of Digital Marketing Delivery Mix: HTML5, CSS3, Bootstap 4, JavaScript
+4. Content Management System: Wordpress as case study
+5. Search Engine Marketing
+6. E-mail Marketing
+7. Social Media and Mobile Marketing
+8. Introduction to Customer Database, CRM and Analytics
+9. Introduction to Cloud Computing and Cloud Platform
+10. Legal Issues: Data privacy, Security, and Intellectual Property

 ### Part 2: Introduction to Computer Programming with Python
 **Editors for programming: VS code and Jupiter**